 A minimum of 30 credit hours is required for the Master’s degree (30 credit hours of coursework for the non-thesis option, and 24 credit hours, plus 6 thesis hours, if writing a master’s thesis).
-Students must complete 18 credit hours within their chosen academic group among Construction Engineering; Environmental Engineering; Environmental Fluid Mechanics and Water Resources; Geosystems Engineering; Structural Engineering, Mechanics and Materials; and Transportation Systems Engineering.
+Students must complete 18 credit hours within their chosen academic group among Construction and Infrastructure Systems Engineering; Geosystems Engineering; Structural Engineering, Mechanics and Materials; Transportation Systems Engineering; and Water Resources Engineering.
 Each academic group within the School determines its own specific course options.

 What are the course requirements for the Ph.D. degree?

 The Ph.D. is primarily a research degree.
 The specific courses or program of study to be taken are established for each student by their faculty advisory committee.
 Doctoral students generally take approximately 50 credit hours of course work beyond the bachelor’s degree.
 All doctoral students must also complete a Minor Field of Study, consisting of at least 9 credit hours outside of CEE.

 No, the application fee must be paid as part of the submission of your online application.
 Your application will not be transmitted to Georgia Tech until the application fee has been processed.

 How do I apply for financial aid/assistantships?

 There is not a separate application for graduate research and/or teaching assistantships.
 By answering "Yes" to either of the funding questions in the online application ("Do you request funding?" and/or "Do you require funding?"), the faculty will consider you for funding during the application evaluation.
 You should mention your research interests and experience in your Personal Statement.